 1. Choosing an Excessively high/low table

 So, how do to use a standing desk if its height doesn’t fit your body height that well?
 You can achieve the most comfortable standing desk posture by regulating the table’s height.
 However, if you want to sit the right way, your feet must be placed perpendicular to the floor.
 That’s why for proper standing desk posture, you need to choose models by trying them out individually, keeping in mind that all of them can be regulated in height.
+Review wonderful height-adjustable desk solutions with easy to use table mount remotes for momentary height regulation.

 2. Placing a Monitor Properly